msanvido/eng-managers-handbook/product.md

   * Do not delegate everything…. that’s not leadership that authoritarian!
 Be in the trances!
   * Companies are benevolent dictatorships: Ask for opinions, but ultimately, the decision is yours and the tech lead.
 You are responsible for the team… not the ICs\!

+Most important management skill to master: Delegation done right!
+- Done Right: is motivational, simplifies scalability and overall execution.
+- Done Wrong: Like putting sand in the gears of a motor.

+Wrong:
+- Delegate and don't care about the outcome = Abdicate.
+It's like a motivation killer: Why bother if management doesn't care?
+- Delegate but then undo all or some of the outcomes (I refer this as pigeon management - imagine you are in a room working hard a pigeon comes in and poops all over the place and then just leaves a mess. [^]I have seen this called seagull management, I prefer pigeon since they are everywhere ).
+Why delegate in the first place if you do not trust the outcome?

+Correct:
+Delegate and coach.
+Outcome is a shared success (spotlight on delegate, failure is on the coach).
+Setup the delegation for success, give space, resources, and trust to deliver the outcome.
+This is your opportunity to grow somebody and for you later on to focus in bigger higher problems.

+Remember thought that you cannot delegate everything, some projects and responsibilities will be yours and yours only: seek suggestions and assistance but ultimately you are the one in charge of it.
+Things you should _never_ delegate: **Non revokable decisions** but most important letting people go (especially if you hired that individual)

 ## Quality

   * **Testing Testing**: **NOBODY WILL EVER TELL YOU YOU TESTING TO MUCH\!**